 - Edward - Bard - Edward Chris von Muir is not only a bard with a harp but also the Prince of Damcyan.
 While not being the strongest of fighters, Edward is a useful addition to the party.
 For example, his mystical songs can help to put enemies to sleep.

 - Rosa - White Mage - An experienced yet kind-hearted mage, Rosa Farrell can learn a number of healing spells to strengthen up the party without having to resort to using up precious items.
 She is also competent with the bow.
 Rosa and Cecil have romantic feelings for each other.
+Rosa's "Pray" ability is missing from the original 1991 North American SNES release.

 - Yang - Monk - Yang Fang Leiden is an extremely respected monk of Fabul, who aids Cecil in his quest.
 Humble, loyal, and married, he knows how to deal strong physical damage to his enemies that stand in his way.
+Yang is missing two abilities from the original 1991 North American SNES release: one which enables him to sacrifice his turn to double the power of his next attack; and one which enables him to sacrifice his turn to double his defense for that turn.

 - Palom - Black Mage - Though young and inexperienced, Palom is a talented mage.
 He comes from Mysidia, and while being noted for his arrogance (he declares himself as "The Mysidian Genius"), this is kept in check by his twin sister, Porom.
+Palom is missing his "Bluff" ability in the 1991 North American SNES release, which buffed his black magic power.

 - Porom - White Mage - Despite being already proficient in the art of magic, Porom has a great deal to learn.
 As an apprentice, she wants all the experience she can get.
 Porom is quite the opposite of Palom, as she has polite and well-mannered compared to her twin brother's confident personality.
+Porom is missing her "Cry" ability from the North American 1991 SNES release, which flusters the party's enemies and increases the chance for a successful escape.

 - Cid - Engineer - Cid Pollendina is the constructor of the Red Wings airships.
 He has a daughter in Baron and is the main source of comic relief when he travels with Cecil.
 Cid is a physical fighter, but can also check an enemy's stats and weaknesses.